hhandika/segui/website/docs/cli-usage/filter.md

 Second, we can filter based on the percentage of minimal parsimony informative sites.
 This value is counted based on the highest number of parsimony informative sites in your alignments.
 It is similar to computing data matrix completeness, but based on the number of parsimony informative sites.

-For example, the highest number of parsinomy informative sites in the input alignments is 100.
+For example, the highest number of parsimony informative sites in the input alignments is 100.
 We will filter with minimal 80 percent of the highest parsimony informative value.
 Using `--percent-inf .8` option, `segul` will filter an alignments with at least containing 80 parsimony informative sites:

 ```Bash
 segul filter --dir alignments/ --input-format nexus --percent-inf .8